-Isn’t it difficult to explore emotions that you can’t name?
-As we explore our emotions, let us try to label them.
+Isn’t it challenging to explore emotions that you can’t name?
+As we explore our feelings, let us try to label them.
 Determine your emotions.
 Are you depressed?
 Frustrated?
 Annoyed?
-When you understand how you’re feeling, it’s easier to find the best coping strategy for you.
+When you understand how you’re feeling, it’s easier to find your best coping strategy.

 #3.
 Express your feelings

-Crying can be cathartic for some people, but if you are unable to cry to express your emotions, you can try to find other creative ways to do so.
-The goal is to recognize and accept your emotions, regardless of how difficult they are.
+Crying can be cathartic for some people, but if you cannot cry to express your emotions, you can try to find other creative ways to do so.
+The goal is to recognize and accept your feelings, regardless of their difficulties.

 #4.
 Consult with your primary care physician.